earentir/gitearelease/README.md

 # gitearelease

-`gitearelease` is a Go package for fetching repository and release metadata from a Gitea instance, with built‑in version comparison utilities and configurable HTTP timeouts.
+`gitearelease` is a Go package for fetching repository and release metadata from Git hosting platforms (Gitea, GitHub, GitLab), with built‑in version comparison utilities and configurable HTTP timeouts.

 ---